Pole Steeple Circuit

 Trail Notes: Trail Change - The Mountain Club of Maryland has rerouted the Pole Steeple Trail.
 Follow these instructions!
 From the parking lot follow the trail past the rest rooms and Fuller Lake (East).
 The trail becomes a gravel bike road (Railroad Bed Rd).
 In about 0.75 miles from the parking lot turn right onto the white-blazed Appalachian trail.

-In 0.6 miles or so from the turn off come to the post marking the exact halfway point of the AT.
+In 0.6 miles or so from the turn off come to the post marking the exact halfway point of the AT (This has now been relocated to reflect recent relocations of the trail.).
 Now you can tell your friends you walked to the halfway point of the AT!!!

 In another 0.72 miles come to the intersection of blue-blazed Pole Steeple and Old Forge Trails on the left.
 Old logs block the Old Forge Tr.
 Take the far left trail to go to Pole Steeple.